Teens in our Square Dance activity.

 I think it’s kinda simple: We try to get them to do what “we” are doing and, in so doing, they resist.
 As a rule, we are always trying to get others to do what we are doing, probably more for the companionship than to grow the activity.
 Birds of a feather flock together I am told.
 I’m not to sure if its a matter of safety in numbers, or a simple human emotion, it’s that need for companionship… Or maybe both, that we humans tend to come together as a group.

 Is it that simple?
 Since the beginning of time, young adults have had an innate desire to pull away from their roots, to wander off and strike out on their own.
 Young people have traditionally experimented with new “things”, sometimes just to be different.
 It’s in their DNA.
 Teenagers are constantly looking for something to differentiate themselves from their elders.
 It seems that good clean fun runs contrary to a teens natural urge to have fun.
 The fun is in doing something differently.

-We have all observed in movies where the youngster does not want to be seen having the parent “drop them off” in front of the school.
+We have all observed in movies and various media, where the youngster does not want to be seen having the parent “drop them off” in front of the school.
 Obviously the teenager’s peers can see the atrocity of being dependent on an elder to get to school.
 Think about it….
 Independence is the key here.

 Perhaps Square Dancing needs to be setup as “Forbidden Fruit” where the simple act of “Temptation” will draw in the young crowd.
-I believe, that to attract young people into the square dance atmosphere, it would be good to set up a competition and have young people “qualify” to join such a wholesome activity.
+I believe, that to attract young people into the square dance atmosphere, it would be good to set up a competition and have young people “qualify” by their peers to join such a wholesome activity.
 Just how to qualify, needs to be explored.